opencog/atomspace/opencog/README.md

 query language.
 In essence, you can specify a graph with "holes" or "blanks" in it; the query engine will "fill in the blanks".
-The query engine has many advanced capabilities, including automatically joining large, complex queries, enbling graph re-writing, and executing triggers.
+The query engine has many advanced capabilities, including automatically joining large, complex queries, enabling graph re-writing, and executing triggers.

 The query language is itself expressed as Atoms, and so the queries